trumans/treehouse-portfolio/README.md

 ## Errors page ##

-- Errors are redirected to an errors page defined with the error.pug template.
-It displays the error message, status code and stack.
+- Error conditions render a page using the error.pug template which displays the error message, status code and stack.
 If status code is 404 an "error 404" image is displayed instead of the error message and status code.

 ## CSS ##

 - On the index and project pages a different font is used for my name and the app names.
 They are imported from Google Fonts into layout.pug and used in the my-name and app-name classes defined at the bottom of style.css.

-- On the index page hovering over a project expands it slightly.
+- On the index page, hovering over a project expands it slightly.
 The effect is applied to index.pug using the app-cell class defined at the bottom of style.css.

-- The "me" sidebar, on left side, has a background image of a computer screen.
+- The "about me" sidebar has a background image of a computer screen.
 The image is added to layout.pug through the portfolio-bk-img class defined at the bottom of style.css.
-Also, the font colors for p and a elements in the portfolio-me class are changed to better contrast against the background image.
+Also, in the portfolio-me class the font colors for paragraph and anchor elements are changed to contrast better against the background image.